-Shajay Bhooshan is a MPhil candidate at the University of Bath and a Research Fellow at Institute of Technology in Architecture, ETH, Zurich where he is a research assistant in Block Research Group.
-He also heads the research activities of the Computation and Design (co|de) group at Zaha Hadid Architects, London.
+Shajay Bhooshan is an MPhil candidate at the University of Bath anda Research Fellow at the Institute of Technology in Architecture, ETH, Zurich where he is a research assistant in the Block Research Group.
+He also heads the research activities of the Computation and Design (code) group at Zaha Hadid Architects in London.
 He completed his MArch at the AA in 2006.

 Pierandrea Angius works for Zaha Hadid Architects.
-He holds a degree in architecture and a PhD in Building Technology from the Politecnico of Milan and an MArch in Architecture and Urbanism from the AA.
+He holds a degree in architecture and a PhD in Building Technology from the Politecnico of Milan and an MArch in Architecture and Urbanism fromthe AA.
 Since 2009 he has been teachingat the University of Pennsylvania Visiting Design Studio.

 Ryan Dillon studied at Syracuse University and the AA.
 Currently he is Unit Master of AA Intermediate 5, teaches in the History and Theory programme and works as a designer at EGG Office.
 Previously he worked at Moshe Safdie Architects.

 He has worked in the offices of Asymptote Architecture, Axi:Ome and Kokkugia.
-He holds a Masters from the AA.
-He has lectured and taught in the US and Europe.
+He holds a Masters from the AA and a Bachelors from Virginia Tech.

 Mostafa El-Sayed is the co-founder of Automata Technologies and previously worked as a member of the Computation and Design group at Zaha Hadid Architects.
 He is a graduate of the AA and the American University of Sharjah.
 He has taught and presented work at various events, workshops and institutions both in London and internationally.